hyperledger-labs/perun-node/cmd/perunnodecli/TryingItOut.md

 2. Running perunnode connected to the blockchain node.
 3. Configuration files for session, in a path accessible by perunnode.

-Follow the below the steps to setup the pre-requisites:
+Follow the below steps to setup the pre-requisites:

 1. Start a blockchain node: